yatendra1999/Lugia_ADB/README.md

     2. You have the correct joystick application installed.
     3. You have selected an actual device in devices section after refreshing devices.

+## Cannot connect device over wifi:
+    1. Verify if adb is enabled in tcpip mode.
+        To enable it in tcpip mode, connect normally through usb and run "adb tcpip 5555" to restart in tcpip mode with port 5555.

 # Screenshot
 Teleport:
 ![image](files/teleport.png)